UffizziCloud/docs/docs/references/compose-spec.md

 ## Secrets
 Secrets provide a mechanism supplying sensitive environment varialbes (such as passwords, secret keys, access tokens, etc.) to your application services.
 The environment variables are defined as name/value pairs and are injected at runtime.
 Secrets can only be added from the Uffizzi Dashboard (UI).
 Once added, they cannot be viewed or edited.
 To update a secret, you should delete the old secret and create a new one.

+!!! warning
-> **Note**: You will receive an error in the Uffizzi Dashboard if secrets have not been added in the UI but they are referenced in your compose file.
+    You will receive an error in the Uffizzi Dashboard if secrets have not been added in the UI but they are referenced in your compose file.

 Secrets are optional for Uffizzi Compose files.